Igor-Stovba/TATLIN_Test_Task/README.md

 2) `tests` directory contains different tests.

 3) `include` and `src` directories which contain headers and source files, respectively.

+## Layout

+1) `config.hpp` contains info about the mentioned configuration file which allows to adjust the program's behaviour without recompilation.

+2) `interfaceTape.hpp` gives an interface `ITape` with needed commands.

+3) `fileTape.hpp` provides `FileTape` class which implements interface `ITape`

+4) `sorterTape.hpp` provides class `TapeSorter` which performs the sorting procedure itself.

 ## Build